Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Introduction

-Motivated by the above, this work systematically investigates how to enable safety-guaranteed and goal-oriented semantic sensing, communication, and control co-design in wirelessly-connected robotic system, aiming to maximize the task effectiveness while satisfying safety requirements.
-To the best of our knowledge, this is the first work to extend communication design beyond task effectiveness by explicitly incorporating practical safety requirements into the communication objective.
-Our main contributions include: \begin{itemize} \item We summarize the safety requirements and effectiveness metrics for wirelessly-connected robotic systems in representative industrial robotic tasks. \item We identify the key challenges of wirelessly-connected robotic system during sensing, communication and control.
-To tackle these challenges, we present novel safety-guaranteed and goal-oriented sensing, communication, and control solutions, aiming to maximizing task effectiveness while satisfying safety requirements. \item We validate our proposed GSC solutions in a UAV target tracking use case.
-Compared with baseline, our solutions improve the safety rate by more than 2 times and tracking success rate by more than 4.5 times, respectively. \end{itemize}
+Motivated by the above, this work systematically investigates how to enable {safety-aware goal-oriented semantic (SA-GS)} sensing, communication, and control co-design in wirelessly-connected robotic {systems}, aiming to maximize task effectiveness while {prioritizing safety.} To the best of our knowledge, this is the first work to extend communication design beyond task effectiveness by explicitly incorporating practical safety requirements into the communication objective.
+Our main contributions include: \begin{itemize} \item {We introduce an architecture for wirelessly-connected robotic systems and representative use cases.} \item We summarize the safety requirements and effectiveness metrics {{based on} the representative use cases.} \item We identify the key challenges of wirelessly-connected robotic systems {for} sensing, communication and control.
+To tackle these challenges, we present novel {SA-GS future directions across these three components, aiming to maximize task effectiveness subject to practical safety requirements.} \item {To validate the effectiveness of the proposed SA-GS directions, we implement one representative direction, namely semantic-based C\&C packet execution, in a single-UAV target-tracking task.} Compared with baseline, it could improve the safety rate by more than 2 times and tracking success rate by more than 4.5 times, respectively. \end{itemize}